semioz/torvald-bot/README.md

 # Torvald Bot
-A multipurpose Discord bot written in JavaScript.
+A multipurpose Discord bot written in TypeScript.
 Currently hosted on Heroku, planning to migrate to Google Cloud.

 * MongoDB
 * Redis